singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 As we downloaded the skeleton, we've already got the essentials needed to view the site!

-#### 4. Run Sculpin Run
+#### 4. Run Sculpin Server
 Let's take a look at our first catch of the day by running this sculpin command in a terminal window:

 ```
 sculpin generate --watch --server
 ```

-The generate command will build our site and when using the `--watch` flag, Sculpin will watch of the files in your site like a hawk and whenever anything's changed, it will re-generate the site automatically and instantly.
+The generate command will build our site and when using the `--watch` flag, Sculpin will watch over the files in your site like a hawk and whenever anything's changed, it will re-generate the site automatically and instantly.
 The `--server` flag will launch a PHP web server, so you can see your work in progress at [localhost:8000](http://localhost:8000/).

 Go ahead and take a peek.

-#### 5. Folder Structure
-Since we forked the basic folder structure from the blog skeleton, our folder structure is slightly different from an ordinary Sculpin site.

-// Insert IMAGE FOLDER STRUCTURE

-You will notice several configuration files in the main directory for your project as well as the following directories:

-The *app* folder contains all the logic for generating the blog.
-The *source* folder contains the raw content for your blog.
-The *output_dev* folder contains the build output or the site and won't actually be created until you build the site the first time.

-#### 6. Create Content
+#### 5. Create Content
-Let's create our first piece of content, a markdown file following Jekylls file name format *YYYY-MM-DD-Title.md* with a date that's never than today, so we can make sure it pops up on top, like it would in an ordinary blog (the newest posts from the top and down).
+Let's create our first piece of content, a markdown file following Jekylls file name format *YYYY-MM-DD-Title.md* with a date that's newer than today, so we can make sure it pops up on top, like it would in an ordinary blog.

-We created the `2016-01-22-Sculpin-on-netlify.md` file with the following content:
+We created the `2016-01-22-Sculpin-on-netlify.md` file in the `/source/_posts` folder with the following content:

 ```
 ---